sfc-gh-praj/spcs-orchestration-utility/README.md

 ### ExecuteJobService Procedure

-This stored procedure is responsible for executing a containerized job as a Snowflake service.
+This stored procedure is responsible for executing a containerized job as a SPCS service job.
 Here's what it does:

 1. Accepts parameters:
    - `service_name`: Name of the service job to be created
    - `pool_name`: Name of the compute pool where the service job will run
-   - `table_name`: Name of the table where results will be stored
+   - `table_name`: Name of the table where results will be stored.
+Used by the container
-   - `retry_count`: Number of retry attempts if the job fails
+   - `retry_count`: Number of retry attempts if the service job fails

 2. Creates and executes a Snowflake job service using the provided parameters.